 - Align your shoulders with the band path

-- Now bring your arm in and focus on keeping your upper body straight
+- Bring your arm inwards and focus on keeping your upper body straight

 - Repeat for reps (Don’t forget the other side!)

-You can even slightly turn your back to the anchor point to get an even greater range of motion with resistance.
+You can even slightly turn your back to the anchor point to get an even greater stretch in your chest and a greater range of motion with resistance.
 You will also feel your abs working quite hard to keep you stable and upright – that’s a great way to incorporate core work into any workout.

-Doesn’t sound too complicated, but there are many tweaks to this exercise that we have listed below – make sure to check them out 🙂
+Doesn’t sound too complicated, right?
+But there are many tweaks to this exercise that we have listed below – make sure to check them out 🙂

 Nail The Exercise Form!